LtnMcBacon/SE/.github/PULL_REQUEST_TEMPLATE.md

 Warnings:
-This must now be followed. -- If any critical changes/other might cause trouble --
+This must now be followed. -- If any critical changes/other might cause trouble -- You may no longer use the pull request feature in Visual Studio.
+Use Github instead.

 Make sure all of these boxes are checked.